KeckObservatory/RemoteObserving/README.md

 # Run the VNC launch script:
 From the command line, cd into your install directory and run "start_keck_viewers.bash" followed by the name of the instrument account assigned for your observing night (ie 'nires1', 'mosfire2').
-Running the script without options will start 4 VNC sessions (control0, control1, control2, telstatus) and the soundplayer:
+Running the script without options will start 4 VNC sessions (control0, control1, control2, telstatus) and the soundplayer.
+Additionally, you should see a command line menu with more options once you have started the script.:
 ```
 cd ~/KeckRemoteObserving
 ./start_keck_vnc.bash [instrument account]